webmarkyn/js-battleship/README.md

 # The Battleship Game

-> The goal of this project is to recreate the classic game Battleship as a microverse
+> The goal of this project is to recreate the classic game Battleship as a Microverse project from the Javascript section
->project from javascript section

 ## Built With